-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called for but not exhibited.
-Uses strategy incorrectly or with parts missing.
-Using established content standards, the instructional support member/teacher plans rigorous units with learning targets embedded within a performance scale that demonstrates a progression of learning.
-Using established content standards, the instructional support member/teacher plans rigorous units with learning targets embedded within a performance scale that demonstrates a progression of learning and provides evidence of implementing lessons/units plans aligned to grade level standard(s) using learning targets embedded in a performance scale.
-Helps others by sharing evidence of implementing lessons/units plans aligned to grade level standard(s) using learning targets embedded in a performance scale and the impacts on student learning.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was Uses strategy Using established Using established content Helps others by called for but not incorrectly or with content standards, the standards, the instructional sharing evidence of exhibited. parts missing. instructional support support member/teacher implementing member/teacher plans plans rigorous units with lessons/units plans rigorous units with learning targets embedded aligned to grade level learning targets within a performance scale standard(s) using embedded within a that demonstrates a learning targets performance scale that progression of learning and embedded in a demonstrates a provides evidence of performance scale progression of learning. implementing lessons/units and the impacts on plans aligned to grade level student learning. standard(s) using learning targets embedded in a performance scale.